sagarbasavaraj/github-repos-web/README.md

 - Use SCSS or SASS instead of CSS
 - Write e2e test cases
-- Handling errors in more generic way
+- Handle errors in more generic way
 - State Mangement can be used (once app starts to grow like redux)
 - Avoid using more external libraries
 - UI design can be improved :-)